-The following KPIs will measure assessment efforts during the 2017-2018 academic year and were established by OAC members on September 1, 2017:
+The following KPIs will measure assessment efforts during the 2018-2019 academic year:

-- 1. Maintain 100% full-time faculty CAR participation as reported in the 2017-2018 Annual Report. - A. Facilitate one workshop during the spring to support faculty in their assessment process. - 2.
-Increase adjunct faculty CAR participation to 80% as reported in the 2017-2018 Annual Report. - A. Assist coordinators to facilitate workshops to support adjunct faculty in their assessment process. - B. Create an additional CAR form for classes that struggle with quantifying data (i.e., dental hygiene clinicals, private music lessons, etc.)
+- 1. Maintain 100% full-time faculty CAR participation as reported in the 2018-2019 Annual Report. - A. Facilitate one workshop during the spring to support faculty in their assessment process. - 2.
+Increase adjunct faculty CAR participation to 85% as reported in the 2018-2019 Annual Report. - A. Assist coordinators to facilitate workshops to support adjunct faculty in their assessment process. - 3.
+Increase student participation in the assessment process. - A. Facilitate student representation on the OAC. - B. Explain the role of assessment as it pertains to students in Champ the Charger emails.